Maximizing rowgroup quality for columnstore

 Long strings are compressed with a compression method designed for compressing text.
 This compression method uses a dictionary to store text patterns.
 The maximum size of a dictionary is 16 MB.
 There is only one dictionary for each long string column in the rowgroup.

-For an in-depth discussion of columnstore memory requirements, see the video SQL Analytics scaling: configuration and guidance.
+For an in-depth discussion of columnstore memory requirements, see the video Synapse SQL pool scaling: configuration and guidance.

 Ways to reduce memory requirements